Hann1bl3L3ct3r/PiSquirrel/README.md

 The usefultools.sh script will do the following:

  - Makes a dedicated Tools directory
- - Install python3-pip nmap python3-dev tcpdump from apt
+ - Install python3-pip nmap python3-dev tcpdump and more from apt
  - Installs Impacket and Certipy from pip
- - Pulls down Responder, MITM6, ASRepCatcher, and Bloodhound.py from their respective Github repos
+ - Pulls down Responder, MITM6, ASRepCatcher, and more

 Simply run pull and run the script from the home directory: